 PHN and fatigue

 PHN can be an indirect cause of fatigue in people who have had shingles.
-The area impacted by PHN is typically more sensitive than normal, and it’s possible that even a very light touch can lead to pain.
+The area impacted by PHN is typically more sensitive than normal, and it’s possible that even a light touch can cause pain.

 This can include the feeling or movement of bedsheets against the affected area.
-In fact, the symptoms of PHN can increase during the day and get worse at night.
+The symptoms of PHN can increase during the day and worsen at night.

 Because of this, many people with PHN experience insomnia.
-These sleepless nights can lead to increased feelings of fatigue during the day.
+These sleepless nights can lead to increased fatigue during the day.